5l1v3r1/learning_for_oscp/basics/google_dorks/How_to_use_Google_to_hack.md

 As a passive attack method, Google dorking can return usernames and passwords, email lists, sensitive documents, personally identifiable financial information and website vulnerabilities.

-That information can be used for any number of illegal activities, including cyberterrorism,
+That information can be used for any number of illegal activities, including cyber terrorism, industrial espionage, identity theft and cyber stalking.

+## 2. Operators

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTMxMjA0MDZdfQ==
+eyJoaXN0b3J5IjpbLTE2Nzg0MTE0NTldfQ==
 -->